jelaB/dnd/README.md

 ### Solution discussion

 There are a few places in the solution which could be discussed in terms of efficiency.
-The first point for discussion could be the decision to use session storage instead of local storage.
-The goal was to use some storage that is supported by the logic of removing data after the 'refresh' action.
-The second point for discussion is the decision to store complete ' spell detail' info retrieved from http://www.dnd5eapi.co/api/spells/{index}.
+The first point for discussion is the decision to store complete ' spell detail' info retrieved from http://www.dnd5eapi.co/api/spells/{index} in redux state.
 This decision was made because of the visual representation in the 'Favourites' list.
 Since 'cards' visualization is selected as a more 'user-friendly' option, storing full details was the outcome.
 Of course, there were a few other decisions on the table, like storing URL value for every